 If you’re looking for a job, we highly recommend checking your privacy settings across all your social media.
 We all know social media is just for a bit of fun, but nowadays all recruiters check you out online to see what kind of person you are before putting you forward for a role.
 You can make your IG private, maybe think about this if you don’t want recruiters to see your photos.

 Don’t apply for every job

 One of the most important job hunting tips we can share is that you’ll often find more luck getting an interview if you focus your search on jobs that you’re qualified for, rather than sending your CV to every single role you find on google.
 Before you start job hunting, take the time to decide what type of job you’re seeking, and really focus on those roles which you know you have the experience to really nail.

 If you add a photo to your CV, make sure you look happy in it!
 Your CV should convey your character as well as your experience and skills.
 Keep your passport photos to boring ID forms and add a happy smiling photo to your CV instead!
 Often employers are faced with a selection of very similar candidates, and it really can come down to who they think they will enjoy working with most, if you look miserable on your CV, you may not be hired.
 Do yourself a favour and swap over your straight-faced CV photos today!

 Don’t list all your old school grades

-When applying for a role, it looks much better to recruiters and prospective employers if your CV says ’10 GCSEs from *insert school name here*’ rather than listing every single grade you got for each subject.
+Maybe one of our more controversial job hunting tips, however, when applying for a role, it looks much better to recruiters and prospective employers if your CV says ’10 GCSEs from *insert school name here*’ rather than listing every single grade you got for each subject.
 Especially if the grades don’t reflect how incredible you are, and particularly if you’ve got a few years’ work experience under your belt and are looking for a senior level role.
 Always remember, you want your CV to paint you in the absolute best light possible and to make you stand out from the crowd.